This site uses cookies

 • The Police and Crime Plan

-• Any report or recommendation made by the Police and Crime Panel; and
+• Any report or recommendation made by the Police and Crime Panel and

 • Any guidance issued by the Secretary of

-• The Chief Constable must be given, in addition to operational independence, sufficient non-operational decision-making powers to enable the Chief Constable to lead and manage the Constabulary effectively and
+• The Chief Constable must be given, in addition to operational independence, sufficient non-operational decision-making powers to enable the Chief Constable to lead and manage the Constabulary effectively and efficiently.

-• The Commissioner must make statutory and other key decisions in respect of resources, performance standards and objectives across the Commissioner’s
+• The Commissioner must make statutory and other key decisions in respect of resources, performance standards and objectives across the Commissioner’s responsibilities.

-• The Commissioner must have sufficient information at the appropriate time and have sufficient decision-making powers to enable effective oversight and scrutiny and to ensure efficiency and
+appropriate time and have sufficient decision-making powers to enable effective oversight and scrutiny and to ensure efficiency and effectiveness.

-• The Chief Executive must have reasonable managerial freedom to run the Commissioner’s office and to progress business on the Commissioner’s behalf.
+run the Commissioner’s office and to progress business on the Commissioner’s behalf.

-• The Commissioner’s management and administrative responsibilities should be largely discharged on the Commissioner’s behalf by the Chief Executive and the Commissioner’s Chief Finance Officer, provided that this does not undermine the Commissioner’s ability to scrutinise the Constabulary effectively and does not expose the Commissioner or the Constabulary to reputational risk.
+Commissioner’s Chief Finance Officer, provided that this does not undermine the Commissioner’s ability to scrutinise the Constabulary effectively and does not expose the Commissioner or the Constabulary to reputational risk.

 • Delegation is the assignment of authority and responsibility to another person to carry out specific However the person who delegated the work remains accountable for the outcome of the delegated work.
 Delegation therefore empowers another person to make decisions.

-3. Statutory responsibilities
+3 – Statutory responsibilities

-3.1 Statutory responsibilities of the Commissioner
+3.1 – Statutory responsibilities of the Commissioner

 The Commissioner has certain specific responsibilities set out in legislation, which include to:

-• issue a Police and Crime Plan;
+• issue a Police and Crime Plan

-• determine police and crime objectives;
+• determine police and crime objectives

-• set a precept;
+• set a precept

-• attend at a meeting of the Police and Crime Panel in compliance with a requirement by the Panel to do so;
+• attend at a meeting of the Police and Crime Panel in compliance with a requirement by the Panel to do so

-• set a budget for the Constabulary and the OPCC;
+• set a budget for the Constabulary and the OPCC

-• award grants;
+• award grants

-• prepare an Annual Report to the Police and Crime Panel;
+• prepare an Annual Report to the Police and Crime Panel

-• approve a Community Safety Partnership (CSP) merger;
+• approve a Community Safety Partnership (CSP) merger

-• approve section 22A Agreements;
+• approve section 22A Agreements4

-• appoint, suspend and dismiss the Chief Executive;
+• appoint, suspend and dismiss the Chief Executive

-• appoint, require to retire or resign, and suspend the Chief Constable;
+• appoint, require to retire or resign, and suspend the Chief Constable

-• appoint and dismiss a Deputy Commissioner;
+• appoint and dismiss a Deputy Commissioner

-• appoint an Audit Committee;
+• appoint an Audit Committee

-• commission police and crime services;
+• commission police and crime services

-• convene a meeting, request a report or approve amalgamation of CSPs across the police and crime area;
+• convene a meeting, request a report or approve amalgamation of CSPs across the police and crime area

-• be the Pension Supervising
+• Be the Pension Supervising

-3.2 Statutory responsibilities of the Chief Constable
+3.2 – Statutory responsibilities of the Chief Constable

 • The ability to take all operational